shivanshu-semwal/blog/_posts/2021-04-07-how-to-use-xrandr.md

 ---
-title: How to use xrandr?
+title: How to use xrandr to set custom resolution?
 layout: post
 tags:
    - linux
+description: Set custom resolution on linux using xrandr.
 ---

 `xrandr` is the tool to set the resolution on linux.